upgini/upgini/README.md

 <table border=1 cellpadding=10><tr><td>
 ⚠️  <b>Requirements for search initialization dataset</b>
 <br>
-We do dataset verification and cleaning under the hood, but still there are some requirements to follow:
+We perform dataset verification and cleaning under the hood, but still there are some requirements to follow:
 <br>
 1. <b>pandas.DataFrame</b>, <b>pandas.Series</b> or <b>numpy.ndarray</b> representation;
 <br>